By The Open Group

 Terms like eGovernment, smart cities and digital government tend to encompass a broad range of things on the digital services spectrum.
 When you refer to “smart cities,” how are you defining the term?

 Looking at it from the citizen’s point of view, cities should really serve their citizens and that means that somehow they should take care of people’s well-being—that they have good air, that they can get around easily, that they can get to their workplaces in reasonable time, that they can deal with the public authorities in the most convenient way possible, for instance, for doing their tax declarations.
 Smart cities should become smart in order to make life easier for their citizens.
 This also includes companies because availability is an important factor of well-being.
-However, these services should not get too expensive, which is why I’ll be talking about open standards, so you still remain competitive with the service provisions and avoid vendor lock-in.
+However, these services should not get too expensive.
+With open standards, you can still remain competitive with the service provisions and avoid vendor lock-in.

 What types of “smart” services are cities considering today to create smarter cities?